A simple dry rub and 75 minutes in the oven are all it takes to produce beautifully marbled, flavorful and juicy ribeye roast.

 - 3 lb. boneless ribeye roast, USDA prime

-- In a small bowl, use a fork to mix together the salt, garlic powder, sage, thyme and black pepper.
+- In a small bowl, use a fork to mix together the kosher salt, black pepper, garlic powder, sage and thyme.
 Rub all over the roast, pressing to make sure the rub adheres to the meat.

 - Place the meat, fat side up, on a rack in a roasting pan and allow it to get to room temperature, about 1 hour.